What To Look For In A Senior Caregiver

 You may find the process of hiring a caregiver overwhelming.
 You need to know where and how to advertise to receive qualified and interested candidates.
 Even knowing what type of employee you need to hire may be difficult.

 Figuring out payroll and taxes for your employee may be intimidating for most people.
-You also need to think about what would happen if your employee was hurt while trying to move your family member?
+Do you also need to think about what would happen if your employee was hurt while trying to move your family member?
 Whose insurance would pay for that situation?

 What if you have a dispute with your caregiver?
 What if you feel that he or she is not providing adequate care?
 What if your loved one is hurt while the home service worker is on duty?
 What if you feel that the employee is negligent?